Definition of Secured Loans

-- Secured loans are generally taken for the larger amounts.
+- Secured loans are generally taken for more significant amounts.

-- Secured loans are offered at a lower rate of interest as the principal is secured due to collateral.
+- Secured loans are offered at a lower interest rate as the principal is secured due to collateral.

-- The asset which is purchased with the loan amount is put up as collateral as well for the loan principle.
+- The asset purchased with the loan amount is also collateral for the loan principle.

 Example of Secured Loans

-Let us take a very simple and regular example where a borrower goes to the bank and asks for a loan to purchase a house and a car.
-The lender will ask for the house and car to be put as collateral against the home loan and car loan.
-And in return lender promises to provide the loan at a lower rate of interest than usual.
-The borrower will accept the offer and the loan will be considered as a secured loan due to the collateral that the borrower put up to secure or back up the loan.
+Let us take a straightforward and regular example where a borrower goes to the bank and asks for a loan to purchase a house and a car.
+The lender will ask for the house and car as collateral against the home and car loans.
+And in return lender promises to provide the loan at a lower interest rate than usual.
+The borrower will accept the offer, and the loan will be considered a secured loan due to the collateral that the borrower put up to secure or back up the loan.

 Types of Secured Loans

-There are various types of secured loans in the market that are offered by banks and other lenders.
-The major ones and most commonly used are discussed as below:
+Banks and other lenders offer various types of secured loans in the market.
+The major ones and most commonly used are discussed below:

-- Home loans or mortgage: The home loans or mortgage tops the list of secured loans.
-In mortgage loans, borrowers put up their house property as collateral to the loan.
-And in case the borrower fails to pay the loan, the house property as collateral will go into foreclosure and the borrower will lose the home.
+- Home loans or mortgage: Home loans or mortgage tops the list of secured loans.
+In mortgage loans, borrowers put up their house property as collateral.
+And in case the borrower fails to pay the loan, the house property as collateral will go into foreclosure, and the borrower will lose the home.

-- Vehicle or auto loans: As the name suggests, here vehicle purchased is put up as collateral by the borrowers.
-Common types of vehicle loans are auto loans, car loans, boats, bikes, and even aeroplanes.
-The procedure is the same as home loans, i.e. in case of non-payment, the lender will sell off the collateral to cover the losses incurred.
+- Vehicle or auto loans: As the name suggests, the borrowers put the vehicle purchased as collateral.
+Standard vehicle loans are auto loans, car loans, boats, bikes, and even airplanes.
+The procedure is the same as home loans, i.e., in case of non-payment, the lender will sell off the collateral to cover the losses incurred.

-- Secured credit card loans: In this type of loan borrower has to put up the cash deposits as collateral for the loans against the credit card.
-If in the future, the borrower is unable to pay the monthly credit card bill, the cash deposit can be applied against the same.
+- Secured credit card loans: In this type of loan borrower has to put up cash deposits as collateral for the loans against the credit card.
+If the borrower cannot pay the monthly credit card bill in the future, the cash deposit can be applied against the same.

 What Can be Used as Collateral for Secured Loans?

-Borrowers put different kinds of assets as collateral, lenders generally prefer the assets that are liquid in nature i.e. the assets that can be easily sold off in the market.
-But any assets which are allowed per the law of the land can be put as collateral against the secured loans.
-Some of the assets that are commonly used as collateral are mentioned as below:
+Borrowers put different kinds of assets as collateral; lenders generally prefer liquid assets, i.e., the assets that can be quickly sold off in the market.
+But any assets allowed per the land law can be put as collateral against the secured loans.
+Some of the assets that are commonly used as collateral are mentioned below: